paulmillr/noble-ed25519/README.md

 - `0 <= sig.R/publicKey < 2**256` (can be `>= curve.P` aka non-canonical encoding)
 - `0 <= sig.s < l`

+Not compatible with RFC8032 because rfc encorces canonical encoding of R/publicKey.

+There is no security risk in ZIP behavior, and there is no effect on honestly generated signatures.

 For additional info about verification strictness, check out [It’s 255:19AM](https://hdevalence.ca/blog/2020-10-04-its-25519am).

 ##### `getSharedSecret(privateKey, publicKey)`